s3prl/s3prl/s3prl/downstream/docs/superb_artifacts.md

 [**Released Artifacts**: http://140.112.21.28:8000/](http://140.112.21.28:8000/)

-We release the Tensorboard logs and the trained downstream weights (the best on public dev set).
+We release the Tensorboard logs and the trained downstream weights (the best on public dev set) for you to quickly understand the performance trend of a new upstream model.
 You can use `wget -r` to download the folder you want. e.g.

 ```bash
 wget -r http://140.112.21.28:8000/pr/